Steve Franks: Career

 He devised the story for the 1999 comedy Big Daddy and wrote the screenplay with Tim Herlihy and Adam Sandler.
 It went on to be the seventh highest-grossing film of 1999, and was Sandler's highest-grosser domestically until Hotel Transylvania 2 (2015).

 Franks created Psych, about a young crime consultant for the Santa Barbara Police Department whose "heightened observational skills" and impressive eidetic memory allow him to convince people that he solves cases with psychic abilities.
 Psych debuted on Friday, July 7, 2006.
 He also created the band The Friendly Indians, which recorded the show's theme song.
 He wrote several episodes of the series, and also directed many.
 Franks co-wrote and directed Psych: The Movie, a two-hour USA Network TV movie, which aired on December 7, 2017.
 On February 14, 2019, it was announced Psych: The Movie 2 was greenlit and all the main cast would return for the TV movie.
+Psych 3: This Is Gus was released on Peacock November 18, 2021.

-Franks also served as an executive producer and the showrunner on the CBS series Rush Hour, which was cancelled in May 2016.
+Franks was an executive producer and the showrunner on the CBS series Rush Hour, which was cancelled in May 2016.